Safe Work Practices

-Workers struck by vehicles or mobile equipment account for many fatal work zone injuries.
-Work zones need traffic controls identified by signs, cones, barrels and barriers.
+- Work zones should have traffic controls identified by signs, cones, barrels and barriers.

-Construction project managers should provide traffic control plans within construction/
+- Construction project managers should provide traffic control plans within construction/demolition worksites.

 Work Zone Protections